 Larry Smith was speaking at a seminar in West Palm Beach and John Romano approached him and said we should do some things or take certain steps to make this organization “very special.”
 John suggested that Southern Trial Lawyers should give a special award to the most special of lawyers.
-Lawyers who where not only great courtroom advocates, but who gave of their time, effort, energy and money to organizations such as ATLA and their state trial lawyers associations and lawyers who were “true characters of their time.
+Lawyers who were not only great courtroom advocates but who gave of their time, effort, energy, and money to organizations such as ATLA (now AAJ) and their state trial lawyers associations.
+Lawyers who were “true characters of their time.”
 Larry agreed and said this should be a special recognition.
 John came up with the “War Horse Award” and the criteria for selecting the recipients.
 Thus the birth of the Southern Trial Lawyers prestigious WarHorse Award.
 This award is given annually to a lawyer or lawyers at a black tie dinner and awards ceremony at the annual Mardi Gras Conference in New Orleans and is one of the highlights of the conference.

 Criteria for a War Horse nominee: